andrew-hossack/dash-tools/README.md

 ### Creating Templates

-Templates go in the `dash_tools/templating/templates` directory, and follow the naming convention `<name>.<extension>.template`
+Templates go in the `dash_tools/templating/templates` directory.
+The entire directory structure will be copied to the users source directory if they choose the correct Templates Enum.

-When installed through `buildTemplate:create_app`, templates are written to the user's file system after being run through a formatter.
+Adding a new template to the templates directory also requires adding the new template to the Enum list in `buildTemplate:Templates` Enum.
+Template name must match Enum value!

-Formatting in templates is simple.
-In `fileUtils:format_file_stream`, placeholders such as `{appName}` can be replaces with variables during runtime.
+Any file name or file containing the strings `{appName}` or `{createTime}` will be formatted with the given app name and creation time.